2013–14 National Premier League

-The 2013–14 National Premier League (also known as the 2013–14 Red Stripe Premier League) is the highest competitive football league in Jamaica.
-It is the 40th edition of the competition.
-The season will begin in September 15 and will be completed in May 2014.
-The teams will play each other 3 times each then the top eight teams will enter a knock-out playoff to decide the campions.
-Harbour View were the defending champions, having won their fourth Jamaican championship last season.
+The 2013–14 Red Stripe Premier League was the highest competitive football league in Jamaica.
+It was the 40th edition of the competition.
+The season began on September 15 and ended in May 19.
+The teams played each other 3 times each, after which the top eight teams entered a knock-out playoff to decide the champions.
+Harbour View were the defending champions, having won their fourth Jamaican championship the previous season.

 Teams

 Rivoli United and August Town FC were promoted following the RSPL Promotion playoffs.
 Reno FC and Savannah FC both from Westmoreland were relegated at the end of the 2012–2013 season.